 Need a WordPress Security Service: Did you know that WordPress websites are the number one target for hack attempts?
 WordPress is the world’s most preferred website building platform, and therefore anyone using the platform puts a target on it’s back.
 How bad is the situation you ask?
 Well, some 90,978 number of hack attempts are made on WordPress websites every single minute.
-This naturally prompts a user to think how secure WordPress is and whether one should use a security plugin?

 To understand if you need a WordPress security service, we must first understand what sort of security does WordPress provide.
 If WordPress is secure enough, your website will not require a security solution.
 But if that’s not the case, then a security solution is mandatory.

 How Secure is WordPress?

 With more and more WordPress websites being built each day, questions around the platfrom’s security is rising.
 Many users who have ecommerce stores or are planning to built one using the WooCommerce plugin wonder – is WooCommerce secure?